 Student representatives sitting on the Divisional Board are selected through a process organised by the Oxford University Student Union (OUSU).
 Details can be found on the OUSU website at http://ousu.org/ along with information about student representation at the University level.

-7.4 Sources of advice, help and counselling
+9.5 Sources of advice, help and counselling

-If a student has concerns, academic or administrative, and they are uncertain of the proper way to go about solving them, they have several possible courses of action open to them.
+If a student has concerns, academic or administrative, they have several possible courses of action open to them.

 For academic issues: